A More Powerful Two-Sample Test in High Dimensions using Random Projection: Main results and their consequences

 \subsection{Power comparison with CQ}

-We are now equipped to compare the asymptotic power of our test with the test of Chen and Qin (CQ) \cite{CQ2010} in the following theorem.
-A proof is given at the end of this section (\ref{sec: cqcomp}). \begin{theorem} Assume the conditions of either Proposition~\ref{PropUnif}[(i)] (uniform shift) or Proposition~\ref{PropTilted} (tilted shift), and choose $k=\lfloor n/2\rfloor$.
-Fix a number $\e_1>0$, and let $c_1(\e_1)$ be any constant strictly greater than $4/\e_1$.
-Then, as long as the inequality
+The next result provides a sufficient condition for the $T_k^2$ statistic to be asymptotically more powerful than the test of CQ.
+A proof is given at the end of this section (\ref{sec: cqcomp}). \begin{theorem} Under the conditions of Proposition~\ref{PropKeyLimit}, suppose that we use a projection dimension $k=\lfloor n/2\rfloor$, where we assume $p\geq \lfloor n/2\rfloor$.
+Fix a number $\e_1>0$, and let $c_1(\e_1)$ be any constant strictly greater than $\frac{4}{\e_1 (1-\sqrt{a})^4}$.
+If the condition